hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 **Note:** The Lefthand driver is the [HP LeftHand/StoreVirtual driver](http://docs.openstack.org/trunk/config-reference/content/HP-LeftHand-StoreVirtual-driver.html).
 The HPLeftHandISCSIDriver is based on the Block Storage service (Cinder) plug-in architecture.
 Volume operations are run by communicating with the HP LeftHand/StoreVirtual system over HTTPS, or SSH connections.

 Multiple Cinder volume processes can be run to achieve high availability of the Cinder components.
 Each backend instance maps to an instance of a StoreVirtual Management Group.
-Each Management Group listens at a Management API address that is configured in the Cinder backend entry in cinder.conf.
+Each Management Group listens at a Management API address that is configured in the Cinder backend entry in *cinder.conf*.
 A single Cinder volume can manage multiple backends.

-### Differentiated storage offerings {#differentiated-storage-offerings}
+### Differentiated Storage Offerings<a name="differentiated-storage-offerings"></a>
 HP Helion OpenStack uses StoreVirtual as a backend to Cinder to realize horizontally scalable block storage.
 StoreVirtual is unique in the sense that storage controller runs as a virtual appliance and helps realize Software Defined Block Storage.

 Cinder provides the concept of volume types to represent differentiated storage offerings based on various performance outputs, quality of service and backend devices that are used to realize cloud storage.
 Essentially, a volume type is mapped to one or more backends of similar capabilities as illustrated in figure below: